Bali Bucket List: 36 Exciting Experiences and Things to See in Bali

 After buying your entry ticket, it’s time to make your way down the path leading you down through the jungle to the lush Leke Leke Waterfall.

-The small dirt path is well maintained but can get slippery from time to time.
-Be careful and pace yourself.
 After a 15 minutes walk down, you’ll reach the waterfall and now it’s time to simply enjoy and relax.
 Take some photos of the beautiful scenery and perhaps even take a dip in the refreshing water before making your way back up to explore all the other sights that Bali has to offer!

 Address: Antapan, Baturiti, Tabanan Regency, Bali 82191, Indonesia